edrcosta/project-tricorder/README.md

 the main porpose of this project is learn... but the computer will be used as the name sugest as a tool for data analisys in hardware... and as a portable gameboy...

-## Hardware

-- 2.42' oled display
-- 4 atmegas328p
-- 5v & 3v power regulators
-- 9v recharchable baterry
-- querty keyboard
-- indicator led
-- wi fi module
-- bluetooth module
-- 64 mb flash memory

-## hardware ports

-- code input port
-- vga port
-- SPI port
-- UART port
-- IC2 port
-- PWM port
-- audio p2

 ## Project steps

+#### Hardware to study

+OK - 2.42' oled display
+OK - atmegas328p
+OK - 3v power regulators
+Kind of ok - 9v recharchable baterry
+OK - querty keyboard
+OK - indicator led
+OK - wi fi module
+OK - bluetooth module
+TODO - 64 mb flash memory

+#### hardware ports to study

+OK - code input ports
+OK - vga port
+OK - SPI port
+OK - UART port
+OK - I2C port
+OK - PWM port

+#### Tasks

 1. DONE - Test and learn how components work
 2. DONE - KEYBOARD